 Is there a moment / a photo that marked you?

-There are so many photographers that I admire…I can say that William Eggleston was one of my great inspirations, whether for her freedom of subjects, her color, her lights and her poetic universe.
-Then there are all the colorists and photographers from street photography Stephen Shore, Meyerovitz and female figures like Diane Arbus.
-On the European side, I really like the work of Luigi Ghirri, Vivianne Sassen.
+There are so many photographers that I admire…I can say that William Eggleston was one of my great inspirations, whether for his freedom of subjects, his color, his lights, or his poetic universe.
+Then there are all the colorists and photographers from street photography Stephen Shore, Meyerovitz, and female figures like Diane Arbus.
+On the European side, I like the work of Luigi Ghirri and Vivianne Sassen.

 Eggleston’s guide – William Eggleston

 Valparaiso – Sergio Larrain

 All photos are © Géraldine Lay, courtesy Galerie le Réverbère.

 book « North End » by Géraldine Lay is published by Actes Sud